🧪 Data Preparation & Updated Input Reference¶

 python preprocessing/preprocess.py \

-share/event_info/pretrain.yaml \
+--config share/event_info/pretrain.yaml \

---store_dir /path/to/output \
+--store_dir /path/to/output

 The converter reads the YAML to recover feature names, masks, and head activation flags, then emits:

-- `shape_metadata.json` with the original shapes (e.g., `(18, 7)` for `x`).
+- shape_metadata.json with the original shapes (e.g., (18, 7) for x).

 - Inspect the logs.
 The script reports how many particles, invisible objects, and resonances were valid across the dataset—helpful when debugging mask alignment.
+Statistics are aggregated only from the training data so validation and test remain untouched.

 ✅ Runtime Checklist¶